jbcpollak/rosette/README.md

 ## Golang

 Unfortunately, official Zenoh support for Go is outdated and broken.
+The (https://github.com/eclipse-zenoh/zenoh-c)[zenoh-c] library could be used.

 For serialization and deserialization, we’d have to use a c-for-go wrapper around the Fast-CDR library linked above.